mazzinilab/mazzinilab.github.io/_pages/opportunities.md

 - The student will receive a four-year research assistantship stipend (including tuition and fees); funding in subsequent years could be through either research or teaching assistantships.

 **To Apply:**
 - Interested candidates should contact Dr. Piero Mazzini at [pmazzini@vims.edu](mailto:pmazzini@vims.edu) with the subject heading "VIMS PhD position inquiry".
-Send a one page letter of motivation, current CV and transcripts, no later than **November, 1st, 2020**.
+Send a one page letter of motivation, current CV and transcripts.

 **About Virginia Institute of Marine Science (VIMS) - William & Mary:**